ArthurOberon/minitalk/README.md

 SIGUSR1 = 0
 SIGUSR2 = 1
 ```
-* To send a character, it use shift bit and mask (of 8 bits) :
+* To send a character, it use bit shifting and mask (of 8 bits) :
 ```
 if (character & (0b10000000 >> i++))
 	(kill(pid, SIGUSR2) 	// send 1